Manchester Orchestra's new album 'The Million Masks of God' is available to order on pink smoke vinyl in the BrooklynVegan store.

 Have you ever considered like a box set reissue of the pre-I'm Like A Virgin Losing A Child material?
 I've always thought something really special about Manchester Orchestra was that when you put out what's usually considered your debut album, you had like 25 other songs.
 Though most of them aren't available legally, so I've always wondered if those would eventually get a proper release.

 Absolutely, for sure.
 We're starting to kind of get into that territory.
 We're doing it with Simple Math right now for the tenth anniversary.
 [We're working on] the crazy, multiple-LP thing that has all these songs that were written during that period that never made it that we really love.
 And there's a ton of that early stuff as well.
 Luckily, I've been really good about keeping all of that documenting all of it.
 It's on lots of iClouds and real hard drives and computers at the studio, so yeah, I think so.
 I think also the reason we haven't is because we've been busy, which is a really great thing.
 We haven't had a ton of dead time to reflect just yet.

 Like you said earlier, it's just great to be 15+ years into your career and still looking forward.

 Yeah, we are very grateful that that's happening, and that we still really care.
 It's a nice thing to not feel like I have to fake it at all, or phone it in.
 I still take a lot of pride in it.

-Pre-order The Million Masks of God on transparent light blue vinyl here.
+Order The Million Masks of God on on pink smoke vinyl here.